vyron-arvanitis/pp-lab/labnotes.md

 The three informations that Belle II detectors can provide are about Momentum, Energy, and PID probability.
 In most cases only two of them are available for a given particle.
 Most particles can not survive long enough to be detected.
 For this reason one needs to reconstruct these particles by measuring their decay products.

+**Comments Vyron

+# note because we have nergy beams 7+4 we see the pz distribution a bump!
+# we use uneven energies because in this way the B mesons have time to fly and then we can do nice observation like CP-violation!